"Never be scared of asking for support," said Tuhin Rakhit. "There's no harm in trying."

 “Just be yourself”

-Back in Rugby, Brandon – Jamie’s fellow intern – has advice for anyone considering the programme: “Don’t overthink it, don’t be afraid, and just be yourself.
+Rugby-based Brandon has advice for anyone considering the programme: “Don’t overthink it, don’t be afraid, and just be yourself.
 There are loads of people here to support you.
 Just take it one step at a time.”

 As for what’s next?
-Many of this year’s graduates hope to stay at Amazon.
+Many graduates hope to stay at Amazon.
 “Ever since I started, I’ve loved it here.
 I hope to stay here for many years,” says Brandon.

 Kirsty Matthews, CEO of DFN Project SEARCH, says: “These young people’s journeys are a brilliant reminder of what is possible when young people with a learning disability and/or autism are given a real chance to shine.
-We’re incredibly grateful to have host business partners like Amazon, who continue to open doors that might otherwise have been closed.”
+We’re incredibly grateful to have host business partners like Amazon, who continue to open doors that might otherwise have been closed and demonstrate that when businesses make disability inclusion a priority, everyone benefits.
+These young people have so much to offer, and programmes like this give them the platform to showcase their talents and build meaningful careers.”